Doctors completing their urgent care Fellowship tend to:

 - Prefer to help people with acute and urgent conditions.

-- Work at their best in the fast-paced environment of an urgent care clinic or emergency department.
+- Enjoy working in the fast-paced environment of an urgent care clinic or emergency department.

 - Support the College’s mission to become a worldwide leader in urgent care.